theupdateframework/taps/tap8.md

 from Y to Z, etc.

-The mechanism in this TAP has an additional use case:  if a rotation cycle (A to B, B to A) is detected, all delegations into the cycle are invalid.
+The mechanism in this TAP has an additional use case:  if a rotation to a null key is detected, it causes a key revocation.
 Note, this is handled the same as a delegation to a missing key and does not invalidate the delegator's entire file.
-This use of rotate loops allows a role to explicitly revoke their own key for all future actions (by introducing a cycle).
+This use of rotate revocation allows a role to explicitly revoke their own key for all future actions (by rotating to null).

 # Motivation